didacdelolmo/Parties/README.md

   - **Disable the pvp** (player versus player) within the members of the party.
   - Teleport the party members to the party leader when the leader gets teleported to a different world.
   - Teleport the party members to the party leader when the leader gets **transfered** to another **server**.
+  - Make all the party members execute the same command as the party leader.

 ## In-game pictures